 Studies have also suggested that taking regular exercise improves the overall health of the central nervous system.
 Exercising awakens postsynaptic neurons and also causes the corticotrophin-releasing hormone to take action.

 Improve Caryophyllene Intake

-Studies have also found the caryophyllene terpene to be quite helpful in improving the endocannabinoid system and the CNS.
-This terpene is the only terpene known to stimulate the endocannabinoid receptors by binding on them.
+Studies have also found caryophyllene terpene to be quite helpful in improving the endocannabinoid system and the CNS.
+This terpene is the only terpene known to stimulate endocannabinoid receptors by binding on them.
 Given the effect of the terpene, it is recommended that more people should take it to promote overall CNS health.

 Although this terpene is not a cannabinoid, it is found in cannabis.
 This explains why most people prefer taking full-spectrum CBD to isolate CBD.
 When full-spectrum CBD is extracted, terpenes such as caryophyllene are retained in the compound.
 Molecular pharmacology experts say that the entourage functioning of the compounds gives better results.

 CBD has been found to have plenty of benefits in promoting the overall health of the CNS.
 Particularly, it promotes the ECS.
 As we have seen, CBD promotes the production of CB2 receptors.
 CB2 receptors are responsible for the functioning of the body in many ways.
 It promotes the secretion of important hormones such as the growth hormone.